Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ## Stack identifiers

+TBD: starting with 0 here can cause off-by-one errors - when formatted in markdown the list will start with 1.
+I suggest starting with 1 to avoid this, or use a table with a column for indices.

 0. Data stack
 1. Alt stack
 2. Entry stack
 3. Command stack
 4. Effect stack
+5. Issuance candidates stack

 ## Data stack